The Island (1980 film)

-adventure-thriller film directed by Michael Ritchie and starring Michael Caine and David Warner.
+adventure-horror film directed by Michael Ritchie and starring Michael Caine and David Warner.
 The film was based on a 1979 novel of the same name by Peter Benchley who also wrote the screenplay.
 It is about a savage group of pirates, made up of outcasts, thieves, and murderers, who are hidden from the outside world by an uncharted Caribbean island, and who have raided boats to sustain themselves since the 17th century.